mccarrion/newsfeed/README.md

 ### User Integration

 There are two primary ways for the User to interact with this webapp: commenting on and favoriting articles.
+Also, users will be able to manage their accounts through a profile that pulls and displays relevant information to them, like a list of their comments in descending order.

 ### Top Articles App

 The Top Articles app will become a part of the sidebar for the newsfeed app.
 This open source library will be used to store the number of hits that each article receives: [django-hitcount](https://github.com/thornomad/django-hitcount).
-From there, an API endpoint will be created that lists the top five articles in order of quantity of hits.
+From there, an API endpoint will be created that lists the top five to ten articles in order of quantity of hits.
 The JSON data will be rendered by React as a part of the sidebar.

 ### Ideas for the Future

 The first thing on the list for the future is to transcribe this app from Django to Flask as the backend framework.
 The driving force behind this is that Flask is ORM agnostic meaning that one can import SQLAlchemy and use that as the ORM for creating database objects.
-The main advantage of SQLAlchemy over Django's ORM is that it has a database abstraction layer allowing developers to create scripts directly giving commands to PostgreSQL's API on the rare case that such a thing is needed.
+The main interest in SQLAlchemy is that it has a fully developed database abstraction layer providing developers with a great tool for going down to the database layer when object relational mapping is not sufficient for creating relationships between data.
+Django does provide a way to make raw SQL queries, it just has not been developed to the extent that SQLAlchemy's has.

-A couple other things are: shift REST API's to JSON:API spec, develop a system of signals for tracking how the app is being used, integrate a CMS, and the list goes on.
+A couple other things are: shift REST API's to JSON:API spec, develop a system of signals for tracking how the app is being used, integrate a CMS, and so on, and so on...